droidsolutions/job-service/README.md

 The main interfaces and classes of the packages are described in this section.

-## IJob<TParams, TResult>
+## IJobBase

 The basis of this library are jobs.
 Jobs can be added, started, finished and processed.
-They carry parameters, progress and a result.
-There is an interface `IJob<TParams, TResult>` which serves as the basis for a concrete database entity.

 This interface is available in C# as well as [TypeScript](https://www.typescriptlang.org/).

 A job is meant to be stored somewhere (like a table in a database) and holds information about the job.
 This includes dates of creation, last update and when the job is due.
 There is also a state and a type to distinguish jobs of different types as well as optional properties that relate to job progress.

+This interface describes base jobs without any parameters or result.
+They can be used when they don't need additional information to run or store their result elsewhere.

+## IJob<TParams, TResult>

+An extension of the base jobs with generic type arguments for parameters and results.

+In addition to base jobs they store parameters and a result with them.
+There is an interface `IJob<TParams, TResult>` which serves as the basis for a concrete database entity.

+This interface is available in C# as well as [TypeScript](https://www.typescriptlang.org/).

 Jobs are generic, where the type arguments are meant for parameters and the result that a job can have.
-Those should be serialized to and from JSON when interacting with the database.
+Those can be serialized to and from JSON when interacting with the database.

 There is a concrete implementations of `IJob<TParams, TResult>` for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) in the [DroidSolutions.Oss.JobService.EFCore package](#droidsolutionsossjobserviceefcore).

 ### Entity Framework Core specifics

-The `Job<TParams, TResult>` class is a contrete implementation of the `IJob<TParams, TResult>` interface which has annotations that may be useful when using it as an entity for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
+The `JobBase` class is a concrete implementation of the `IJobBase` interface which has annotations that may be useful when using it as an entity for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).

+The `Job<TParams, TResult>` class is an extension that implementats the `IJob<TParams, TResult>` interface.
 The paramaters and results are currently directly mapped to `jsonb` column for [PostgreSQL](https://www.postgresql.org/docs/current/datatype-json.html).

-Internally the properties for parameter and result are mapped to fields in the database to allow interoperatibility with NodeJS projects.
+Internally the properties for parameter and result are mapped to fields in the database to allow interoperatibility with NodeJS or other projects.
 This means there are `ParametersSerialized` and `ResultSerialized` properties that contain the JSON string and are mapped to the database where the `Paramters` and `Result` properties contain the actual deserialized values for you to use.

-When implementing your own `IJobRepository<TParams, TResult>` you are responsilbe for serializing and deserializing the values yourself.
+When implementing your own `IJobRepository<TParams, TResult>` you are responsible for serializing and deserializing the values yourself.

 ## IJobRepository<TParams, TResult>